ts756632/8_Week_SQL_Challenge/Digital Analysis.md

 **1. How many users are there?**

+**Thinking Process**

- -  We use the DISTINCT function to obtain unique user_id.
+ -  Find out unique user_id.
- -  Use the COUNT function to calculate the total number of users from the "users" table.

 ````sql
 SELECT COUNT(DISTINCT user_id)
   FROM clique_bait.users;
 ````
+**Why I use these functions?**

+ -  We use the DISTINCT function to obtain unique user_id.
+ -  Use the COUNT function to calculate the total number of users from the "users" table.

 **Answer:**

 <img width="85" alt="image" src="https://user-images.githubusercontent.com/61902789/132160329-ec3c10f3-29b1-4cba-89f9-0f5f8bc496f9.png">